-Lena Dunham Has Never Had An Abortion, But She Says ‘I Wish I Had’ – Do Her Words Cross A Line?
+Lena Dunham Has Never Had An Abortion, But She Says ‘I Wish I Had’ — Do Her Words Cross A Line?
 [Video]

 — Affinity Magazine (@TheAffinityMag) December 21, 2016

-As Opposing Viewpoints reports, Lena Dunham led into her controversial abortion comment by talking about the conversation that led to her remarks.
+As Opposing Viewpoints reports, Lena Dunham started her controversial abortion comment by talking about the conversation that led to her remarks.
 According to Dunham, she was at a Texas Planned Parenthood, speaking to a “young girl” who had asked her to participate in an abortion story project.
 The question apparently led Lena to do some soul searching.

 Not surprisingly, the shocking comment made by Lena Dunham has incited a lot of feelings, both on and off the internet.
 Not everyone is happy that Dunham would covet an abortion.
 Some even say that the “wishes she would have murdered her baby.”
 Most of those people would call themselves “pro-life.”
 However, even the pro-choice community has come out swinging against what Lena Dunham had to say.